Placeholder-Organization-Name/Modeling-Simulation-Project-Alpha/README.md

 For this implementation, the data from celestial bodies within our Solar System can be extracted from [Horizon's System](https://ssd.jpl.nasa.gov/horizons/app.html#/).
 This site provides real-time position and velocity components of planets, satellites, asteroids, spacecraft, etc., alongisde some future predictions of its own.

 The intention is to be able to use any of the celestial bodies that is provided by this system.
 However, the first objective is to reach out a first solution of the planets of the Solar System.
+The steps to be accomplished will consist of doing an initial test with a Sun-Earth model, followed by a Sun-Earth-Jupyter, and so on; the main idea is to add planets by size of mass (greatest to lowest) with the exception of Earth being the initial one.
+By the end of the project, we will finally reach the result of the whole Solar System planet model.

 ## Justification